Digital Nomad Guides

 This country offers a good value for money and some amazing natural spots to visit, such as the capital city of Vientiane or Phou Khoun.
 (You can check out my recommended things to do in Laos here.)

-You can rent a studio in Laos for $120 per month, then use the rest for a mix of food (which is really cheap here), entertainment and various other expenses you have each month.
+Of course, you will stay in smaller towns where you can rent places for $120 per month, then use the rest for a mix of food (which is really cheap here), entertainment and various other expenses you have each month.

 3. Nepal